-Aurora Solar
+Aurora

 This software company has created a cloud-based platform that uses data, automation, and artificial intelligence to streamline workflows and grow solar businesses faster.
-The company provides complimentary accounts with access to their solar software to all competing teams for the duration of the competition, as well as customized training and hosting "office hours" sessions.
+The company provides complimentary accounts with access to their solar software to all participating teams for the duration of the competition, as well as customized training and "office hours" sessions.